 We could have used iron-on wood veneer, but it peeled off easily when we tested it for the laundry room.
-That’s why I’ve made a few light fixtures
+That’s why I’ve made a few light fixtures with it.

 After fitting the drawers, Ben started on the cabinet face framing.
 Quarter inch MDF cut into strips cover the rough plywood edges.

 Visible cabinet ends got a layer of 1/2 inch MDF followed by a 2 1/2 inch wide by 1/4 inch thick MDF decorative frame.